 - 1. Property owners whose Statement of Benefits was approved must file this form with the local designating body to show the extent to which there has been compliance with the Statement of Benefits.
-(IC 6-1.1-12.1-5.6) - This form must be filed with the Form 103-ERA Schedule of Deduction from Assessed Value between January 1 and May 15, unless a filing extension under IC 6-1.1-3.7 has been granted.
-A person who obtains a filing extension must file between January 1 and the extended due date of each year. - 3.
-With the approval of the designating body, compliance information for multiple projects may be consolidated on one (1) compliance form (CF-1).
+(IC 6-1.1-12.1-5.6) - 2.
+This form must be filed with the Form 103-ERA Schedule of Deduction from Assessed Value between January 1 and May 15, unless a filing extension under IC 6-1.1-3.7 has been granted.
+A person who obtains a filing extension must file between January 1 and the extended due date of each year.